 Currently, propylene glycol is the only emulsifying solution to convey synthetic antioxidants such as BHA (E 320, Butylhydroxyanisole) or BHT (E 321, Butylhydroxytoluene), both widely used to prevent discoloration and oxidation of fats in many types of commercial feed.
 Furthermore, the maximum doses of these synthetic antioxidants must never exceed 150 ppm, individually or together, as specified in Annex III of Regulation (EC) 2316/98.

 Luckily, there are companies that are concerned with developing solutions to these problems in order to protect the health of companion animals.
-BTSA offers 100% natural sourced antioxidant solutions intended for animal feed, and strongly avoids the use of propylene glycol in all of its formulas.
+BTSA offers 100% natural sourced antioxidants intended for animal feed, and strongly avoids the use of propylene glycol in all of its formulas.

 Among these antioxidant solutions 100% of natural origin and free of propylene glycol, the following stand out: